Chipping Norton railway station

 Chipping Norton railway station served the town of Chipping Norton, Oxfordshire, England.
 The station had two platforms and a signal box.
+It was closed in 1964 and site now forms part of an industrial estate.

 History

 The station was opened in 1855 as the terminus of the Chipping Norton Railway, which linked the town to the Oxford, Worcester and Wolverhampton Railway by a junction at Kingham.
 The line was promoted by William Bliss and its traffic included freight to and from his tweed mill at Chipping Norton.

 Goods trains started running to the station in June 1855 and the official opening to passengers took place on 10 August 1855.
-Initially there were three trains each way, but by January 1856 this had increased to six each way, the first and last of which continued along the main line to Shipton.
+Initially, there were three trains each way but, by January 1856, this had increased to six each way; the first and last of which continued along the main line to Shipton.

 The station comprised a single platform and two-storey building.
 No photographs exist, but Bliss Tweed publicity material includes drawings of the station.
 A single-road engine shed, water tank and goods shed were also provided.
-Following complaints by passengers of the exposed state of the station a wooden overall roof was added.
-In 1872 a siding was added to serve the gasworks adjacent to the tweed mill.
+Following complaints by passengers of the exposed state of the station, a wooden overall roof was added.
+In 1872, a siding was added to serve the gasworks adjacent to the tweed mill.

-In 1860 the OW&WR amalgamated with two other railway companies to form the West Midland Railway.
-In 1863 the WMR amalgamated with the GWR and Chipping Norton became part of the Great Western system.
+In 1860, the OW&WR amalgamated with two other railway companies to form the West Midland Railway.
+In 1863, the WMR amalgamated with the Great Western Railway (GWR) and Chipping Norton became part of the Great Western system.

-In 1875 work began at Chipping Norton on the building of the Banbury and Cheltenham Direct Railway between Chipping Norton and Kings Sutton.
+In 1875, work began at Chipping Norton on the building of the Banbury and Cheltenham Direct Railway between Chipping Norton and Kings Sutton.
 A bridge was built to take the new line under the Worcester Road, although it would be twelve years before the first train passed under it.
-Work also started on the Chipping Norton Tunnel.
-However, the B&CDR experienced financial difficulties and the building work ceased in 1877 with the tunnel uncompleted.
-Construction resumed six years later in 1883 with the line to Banbury finally opening on 6 April 1887.
+Work also started on the Chipping Norton Tunnel; however, the B&CDR experienced financial difficulties and the building work ceased in 1877 with the tunnel uncompleted.
+Construction resumed six years later in 1883, with the line to Banbury finally opening on 6 April 1887.
 The GWR operated the services over the new line.
-In 1897 the B&CDR was purchased by the GWR.
+In 1897, the B&CDR was purchased by the GWR.

-The old station was no longer required and was demolished, the area it had occupied becoming the new goods yard.
+The old station was no longer required and it was demolished; the area it had occupied became the new goods yard.
 The engine shed remained for many years; it was closed in 1922 and was demolished by 1947.
 The small weighbridge building survived until the closure of the line, the only original building to do so.